|

 As implied above, the need for a release may be necessary, depending on

-how that buyer may use them.
+how the photo may be published.
 But this brings up the second most commonly

 perpetuated fear and myth about photography: that the photographer can